matipojo/use-similarity-select/README.md

 ## Installation

-To integrate React Similarity Select into your project, run the following command:
+To integrate Use Similarity Select into your project, run the following command:

 ```bash
 npm install use-similarity-select